Nesper94/Metabiome/docs/source/tutorial.rst

-Before running :code:`bowtie2` command let's download through the next links the `subsampled Human reference Genome <https://drive.google.com/file/d/1f49lWDaX63FefH150PZ_p9FUa5UwE5zk/view?usp=sharing>`_ and the `Phi-X174 genome <https://drive.google.com/file/d/1uRdEzysZCySSkBqp-uEn-Cx5MbsQ5F8n/view?usp=sharing>`_, which we will use to decontaminate the filtered reads.Also, place the subsampled Human reference Genome and the Phi-X174 genome into the :file:`filtered_reads/` directory.
+Before running :code:`bowtie2` command let's download through the next links the `subsampled Human reference Genome <https://drive.google.com/file/d/1f49lWDaX63FefH150PZ_p9FUa5UwE5zk/view?usp=sharing>`_ and the `Phi-X174 genome <https://drive.google.com/file/d/1uRdEzysZCySSkBqp-uEn-Cx5MbsQ5F8n/view?usp=sharing>`_, which we will use to decontaminate the filtered reads.
+Also, place the subsampled Human reference Genome and the Phi-X174 genome into the :file:`filtered_reads/` directory.